lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 Rows *in italics* are tentative topics.
 Please reach out to Melissa Graham with suggestions or contributions (e.g., send her a direct message in the Community Forum).
-Suggestions and contributed talks are welcome anyone, e.g., delegates, Rubin staff.
+Suggestions and contributed talks are welcome from anyone, e.g., delegates, Rubin staff.

 .. include:: dp0-delegate-assemblies-schedule.inc